jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 One problem in adopting OpenFoam for environmental applications is that current hydraulic engineers use 1D or 2D models such as HEC-RAS which use depth averaged velocity as the variable of interest, and water depth.
 The equations solved are the shallow water equations which depend on the shallow water approximation, where the depth is much less than the characteristic length scale.
 These variables are not automatically provided in OpenFoam output.
 This problem is discussed in Leakey (2019) and Schulze and Thorenz (2014).
-Also some boundary conditions are not as easily implemented in OpenFoam as HEC-RAS models (Leakey 2019).
+Also some boundary conditions are not as easily implemented in OpenFoam (Leakey 2019).
 A toolbox is mentioned in Schulze and Thorenz but it is not currently public.
-One of the advantages to the Flow-3D commercial package is that the water free surface is output.
+One of the advantages to the Flow-3D commercial package is that the water free surface is designed to be the variable of interest.

 Since OpenFoam is open source and runs on a laptop, a module could be developed for environmental, civil and coastal engineering undergraduate students as a learning device.
 This module may compare simpler 1D problems to the more complicated problems that OpenFoam can handle.
 Thus the students could learn modeling judgement as to when a 1D model is sufficient versus 2D modeling using depth average velocities or the 3D OpenFoam with turbulence modeling.

 ### References
 Bayon-Barrachina and P.A.
 Lopez-Jimenez, Numerical analysis of hydraulic jumps using OpenFOAM, J. Hydroinformatics 17(4), 662-278, 2015.